OUR HISTORY

 From 2016-2019, our program evolved to include a full day Teacher Workshop, two visits per school and a final Showcase where students performed for each other.
 Our curriculum included songbooks, vinyl wall music banners, and local music adapted for recorder, supporting the program’s ongoing sustainability.

-The original musical exchange has blossomed into Recorders without Borders, which has shared almost 10,000 recorders--and made a lasting connection--with children in seven countries around the world!
+The original musical exchange has blossomed into Recorders without Borders, which has shared over 10,500 recorders--and made a lasting connection--with children in seven countries around the world!

 Donate